⚠ Notice – The latest updates on the evolving COVID-19 policies and resources for the campus community.

 CITC Alumni Scholarship

-A small amount of Alumni Scholarships will be awarded to CITC participants based on financial need and review of financial aid record.
+A small amount of Alumni Scholarships will be awarded to CITC participants based on financial need and review of financial aid records.
 There is no application process.
 If you qualify, scholarships will automatically apply towards your housing cost at the UC Washington Center only.

 Outside Scholarships